 - In Road House, when Dalton is leaving, he gives the keys to his old car to a nearby bum, as humorously described by The Agony Booth in the page quote.

-- In Star Trek 2009, when Kirk is leaving for Starfleet, he hands his motorcycle over to one of the construction workers at the dock:
+- Star Trek (2009): When Kirk is leaving for Starfleet Academy, he hands his motorcycle over to one of the construction workers at the dock:

 Construction Worker: Nice bike.